dktr0/Punctual/REFERENCE.md

 vid "https://url-to-video-file" -- accesses a texture built from the video file in question as red-green-blue (3-channel signal).

+cam -- accesses a texture built from the webcam as red-green-blue (3-channel signal).

 tex "https://url-to-image-file" [x,y,...] -- accesses a texture built from the image file in question as red-green-blue (3-channel signal). *Deprecated* (use ```img "url"``` instead).

 hi -- analysis of how much power there is in the highest frequencies of the spectrum of the current sound output.
 Result is unipolar (0 to 1).